sophiaralz/Content-Summarizer/README.md

 ## Features

-1. Multi-Format Content Parsing: Automatically pulls clean text from YouTube videos, web articles, and documentation pages
+1. Multi-Format Content Parsing: Automatically pulls clean text from YouTube videos, web pages, and GitHub README pages
 2. Structured AI Summarization: Leverages the Gemini API and prompt engineering to break text down into a concise Summary, Key Concepts, and Active Recall Flashcards (with Questions and Answers)
 3. FastAPI Backend: A robust asynchronous API handling parsing requests and communicating with Google's gemini-3.6-flash model
 4. Streamlit Frontend: An interactive, clean user interface designed for quick studying and note generation